Home to School Transport Policy (0 to 25 Year Olds)

 If you are concerned regarding the safety of a route, you can report this by completing the school transport Contact us form.

-The Council reserves the right to review all routes in light of any changes to the Admission Policy or areas of new housing.
-If such changes mean that a pupil will no longer be entitled to transport then the notice of withdrawal will be two months from the date of notification to the parent/carer.
+The Council reserves the right to review all routes in light of any changes to the Admissions Policies or areas of new housing.
+If such changes mean that a pupil/student will no longer be eligible for Council funded travel assistance then they will be given one half term’s notice from the date of notification to the parent/carer before Council funded travel assistance is withdrawn.

-Examples of change could include the building of new roads, opening of new footpaths, or changes to the safety of a route as determined by the Council’s Road Safety Team.
+Examples of change could include the building of new roads or housing developments, opening of new or repairs to existing footpaths, or changes to the safety of a route as determined by the Council.

 The Council will make every effort to ensure that travelling times to and from school are a maximum of: